 Dill Pickle Hummus Recipe

 Hummus is one of the best dips out there, and we love the fact that you can make it in many different ways.
-It's safe to say that traditional hummus and garlic hummus are among the most popular, but let us introduce you to dill pickle hummus, which is sure to be a new favorite.
+And why you'll may have had roasted garlic hummus or roasted red pepper hummus before, let us introduce you to dill pickle hummus, which is sure to be a new favorite.
 This recipe combines traditional hummus with a dill pickle twist that makes all of us pickle lovers' dreams come true.
 Recipe developer Miriam Hahn came up with this simple yet delicious hummus that would be great as a dip or spread on a sandwich.

 "Hummus is one of my favorite things to have in the fridge, and I love making all variations of it.
-This recipe takes basic hummus to a new level with the dill flavor, and who doesn't love pickles?"
+This recipe takes basic hummus to a new level with the dill flavor, and who doesn't love a classic dill pickle?"
 Hahn says.
-"The flavor has a hint of sour pickles, but [it's] not overpowering.
+"The flavor has a hint of sour pickles, but it's not overpowering.
 It is a familiar taste that people love.
 It is creamy and delicious."
-We love the sound of that.

 Gather the ingredients for dill pickle hummus

-Before you do anything else, you will need to compile a grocery list and head to the store.
-Check at home first for things you may already have.
-When you get to the store, start with a few cans of garbanzo beans.
+Start with a few cans of garbanzo beans (aka chickpeas).
 In the produce section, be sure to get minced garlic.
 The other main ingredients in this recipe are dill pickles and fresh dill.
-To add even more flavor, pick up some tahini and lemon to use for its juice.
+To add even more flavor, pick up some tahini (or substitute in peanut butter for sweetness) and lemon to use for its juice.

 Additionally, you will need olive oil, cumin, and salt.
-Last but not least, you may need water to thin out the hummus, but you can always get that from the tap.
+Last but not least, you may need water to thin out the hummus.

 Rinse the garbanzo beans and cut the veggies